dCache/dcache/docs/TheBook/src/main/markdown/config-nfs.md

 directory with additional export tables.
 The location of directory defined by **nfs.export.dir** property and default to `/etc/exports.d`.
 Only files ending with *.exports* are considered.
-Files staring with a dot are ignored.
+Files starting with a dot are ignored.
 The format of the export tables is similar to the one which is provided by Linux:

     #